-We focus on language but add “graphics” because sometimes, as things evolve, you need what a graphic can provide and we like to be helpful.
-Caution is warranted here, because graphics are sneakier than words; a lot can be evoked all at once, and readers are vulnerable to hijacking by tangents.
+We focus on language but add “graphics” because sometimes, as things evolve, you need what a graphic can provide, and we like to be helpful.
+Caution is warranted here, though, because graphics are sneakier than words; a lot can be evoked all at once, making readers vulnerable to hijacking by tangents.
 The best we can do is create images and diagrams that, like a good waiter or tailor, establish a tone and deliver the goods in a timely and elegant manner, then give you the space to get comfortable.

 About Don Stevenson